Reflexology for athletes

 Reflexology is one therapy that can provide that edge.

 Despite the integral role feet play, surprisingly little attention is paid to them.
-Even if you discount the reflexological effect, it's amazing the effects a gentle manipulation of the feet and a working out of the knots in the muscles, tendons and ligaments in them, can have on the body as a whole.
+Even if you discount the reflexological effect, it's amazing the effects a gentle mobilization of the feet and a working out of the knots in the muscles, tendons and ligaments in them, can have on the body as a whole.
 However, when you take into account the reflexological aspects as well, the benefits are huge.

 As well as working on a physical level, reflexology also helps with mental and emotional well-being.
 On a mental level, reflexology helps achieve that balance between anxiety and desire.
 Too much or too little of either can negatively affect performance (we’ve all experienced that feeling of playing within ourselves or with too much aggression/confidence).
 Many of my clients say that a reflexology treatment sends them into a state similar to that of meditation, giving them just the right amount of focus for a big event.